 Total Dissolved Solids (TDS)

 Side note about salt…if your pool uses sodium hypochlorite (liquid bleach) for chlorine, that's really a form of salt (sodium hypochlorite).
 So even if you don’t think you have a “salt pool”, you can still have high levels of salt TDS.
 That, and another byproduct of bleach is sodium hydroxide, which has a pH of about 13.
-The higher your pH, the less effective your chlorine is anyway.
-Less effective chlorine yields cloudier water when facing bather waste.
+That can raise pH and also cause calcium to fall out of solution.
+And in non-stabilized pools, high pH means weaker chlorine (%HOCl), and less effective chlorine can lead to cloudier water when facing bather waste.

 When water becomes over-saturated with calcium carbonate (as measured on the LSI), calcium carbonate begins to fall out of solution.
 This can cause cloudiness, even if it's only temporary until carbonate scale is formed.
 An examples of this is when you add calcium chloride to a pool with a high pH.
 Calcium will not dissolve well when the pH is high, so it clouds up the water and eventually falls to the bottom as dust (we call it snowing).